1953: No US Coup in Iran – We Ally Instead

 If we’d taken something like this course, we would have had a functioning, well-protected, modernized, moderate, and well-funded democratic ally in the oldest civilization in the Middle East, starting in 1953.
 A modern Iran would have driven modernization and moderation across the rest of the Middle East as well.

 Mossadegh and his successors would have very likely listened to their people as they developed Iran, modernizing at a rate their most popular clerics would be comfortable with.
 Iran would have been a bastion of development, rather than the governance failure and breeding ground for anti-Americanism that it has been since the 1970s.
 The Iran-Iraq war of the 1980’s wouldn’t have happened, and the entire Middle East would be a very different place today.

 I think we can say it again, foresight matters!

 The Future of Intelligence and Special Ops

 On a surface level, Truman’s views on limiting the power of the CIA sound like good sense, as we know how quickly blowback can happen against our foreign interventions.
 But in reality, they were ideas for an earlier and simpler time in our history.
 There came a point for the US, soon after WW II, as the Cold War escalated, where intelligence and defense agencies that do clandestine foreign operations simply had to emerge.
 These security functions were developmental, not evolutionary choices.
 The world just got too dangerous, and other countries own “cloak and dagger” activities just got too advanced.
-Truman’s views would be supported today by naive libertarians like Ron Paul, but they are simply indefensible in the modern world, just as are libertarian’s views about unregulated capitalism.
+Truman’s views would be supported today by naive libertarians like Ron Paul, but they are indefensible in the modern world, just as are libertarian’s views about unregulated capitalism.
 What we need today are better run and more accountable intelligence agencies, not weaker agencies.
-Likewise for all the special ops these agencies and our Department of Defense also need and rely on daily, in service to national security.
+Likewise for all the special operations forces that these agencies and our Department of Defense also need and rely on daily, in service to national security.